 There are other museums of musical instruments across the globe, but the Musical Instrument Museum in Phoenix is unique in that it brings together in one place an expansive collection of instruments from every country.
 Other musical instrument museums primarily focus on Western instruments, with much less attention paid to those from other areas of the world.
 The MIM experience also brings these instruments to life through technology that enables visitors to see and hear these instruments in their original cultural settings, like in no other museum in the world.

 Musical instruments and artifacts have been acquired from more than 200 countries and territories around the world.
-MIM continues to work on its commitment to representing instruments from every country in the world.
+MIM continues to work on its commitment to displaying instruments from every country in the world.

 Every seat in MIM’s plush theater offers guests an opportunity to hear a diverse range of world-class concerts and global artists in an intimate, comfortable environment with superb acoustics.
 A larger space would not provide this optimal experience.
 Click here to visit the MIM Music Theater site.

 MIM has approximately 1,800 Sennheiser guidePORT compact receivers with headphones available to guide guests through the museum.
-These audio guides—completely automatic and with high audio quality— provide the sound track for videos at nearly 300 sites around the museum.
-Hidden identifiers are installed at exhibits that cue the audio guides automatically to exactly the right “sound track”.
+These audio guides—completely automatic and with high audio quality— provide the sound track for videos at more than 300 sites around the museum.
+Hidden identifiers are installed at exhibits that cue the audio guides automatically to exactly the right “sound track.”
 With guidePORT’s wireless technology, every visitor has his/her own personal tour guide through the museum.

 MIM also offers a variety of other donor opportunities for individuals, corporations, and businesses, which provide benefits to the donors and their families or their companies.
-From funding an exhibit to adding a donor’s name to the Founders Wall, support of MIM will allow generations of people to explore and experience the rich diversity of the world’s music and musical instruments.
+From funding an exhibit to sponsoring a concert in the MIM Music Theater, support of MIM will allow generations of people to explore and experience the rich diversity of the world’s music and musical instruments.
 Please visit the Guest Service desk for a complimentary copy of MIM’s Circle of Friends brochure.

-Volunteers play an integral role in MIM’s success.
-Becoming a MIM volunteer is a unique opportunity to get involved with the museum.
+Volunteer team members play an integral role in MIM’s success.
+Becoming a MIM volunteer team member is a unique opportunity to get involved with this incredible project.
 The minimum age to volunteer at MIM is 17 years.
-Volunteer opportunities are available in the areas of docents, gallery guides, guest services, ushers, and in the museum store.
-Click here to learn more about the volunteer program, or e‐mail volunteer@MIM.org.
+For more information, please check our website at http://mim.org/support/volunteer/ or email volunteer@MIM.org.